Stephon Clark: He was still an unarmed man killed for breaking windows

 If your takeaway from Saturday was that Sacramento District Attorney Anne Marie Schubert did only what was expected by clearing the city cops who killed an unarmed Stephon Clark almost a year ago, then you missed the larger travesty of justice that is playing out within a few city blocks in downtown Sacramento right now.

-First Schubert held her news conference directly across from her G Street office, where her presentation was as much a closing argument against Clark as it was an exoneration of the cops who killed.
+First Schubert held a press conference across from her G Street office, where her presentation was as much a closing argument against Clark as it was an exoneration of the cops who killed him.

-And only a few blocks away from where Steinberg spoke is office of state Attorney General Xavier Becerra, who is doing all he can to shield cops from public scrutiny and looking the other way when cops like Sacramento County Sheriff Scott Jones go rogue.
+Only a few blocks away from where Steinberg spoke is the office of state Attorney General Xavier Becerra, who is doing all he can to shield cops from public scrutiny and looking the other way when cops like Sacramento County Sheriff Scott Jones go rogue.

 Sign Up and Save